RavishaShrivastava/Bank-Management-System/README.md

 # Bank-Management-System
-A bank management system created using java to check withdrawal and deposit transactions.
+A bank management system created using java to check withdrawal and deposit transactions of pre-defined users